-The ellipsis (...) within a quotation indicates that some text has been omitted.
-It should be added manually by inserting non-breaking spaces rather than by using MS Word's automatic ellipsis feature.
-If the sentence continues, there should be no space between the full stops but a space before the first full stop and after the last.
-If the sentence ends with the ellipsis, do not do a fourth full stop.
-Square brackets around the ellipsis are not needed: square brackets within quoted text indicate that the author has inserted something.
+The ellipsis (...) within a quotation indicates that text has been omitted.
+It should be added manually by inserting full points (full stops) and non-breaking spaces rather than by using MS Word's automatic ellipsis feature.
+If the ellipsis follows a complete sentence, add a fourth full point.
+Square brackets around the ellipsis are not needed.